qywu/TextGAIL/README.md

 ## Requirements

 TorchFly (https://github.com/qywu/TorchFly) is needed for all dependencies.
+It is included in this repository.

 ## Datasets